 Community liaision staff engage continuously with the 28 targeted communites most closely linked to the Bisie mine, including about 46,000 residents and promote the VPs and human rights, along with gathering concerns and inputs related to security issues.
-A broader outreach is made through the complementary support provided by a non profit organisation created by ABM which is called the Lowa Alliance (for a river that winds through most of Walikale Territory).
+A broader outreach is made through the complementary support provided by a non profit organisation created by ABM for contributing to its corporate social responsibility commitments through participatory and collaborative community development projects which is called the Lowa Alliance (for a river that winds through most of Walikale Territory) and is registered as a non profit.